awesto/django-shop/DEVELOPMENT.rst

 ..
 NOTE::
     Using tox and py.test is optional.
-If you prefer the conventional way of running tests, you can do this: ``django-admin.py test --settings shop.testsettings``
+If you prefer the conventional way of running tests, you can do this: ``django-admin.py test tests --settings shop.testsettings``

 .. _virtualenv: https://virtualenv.pypa.io/
 .. _tox: http://codespeak.net/tox/